vinupriyesh/grokRipper/README.md

 # grokRipper
-A web simple scrapping python script for openGrok.
+A simple web scrapping script for openGrok in python.
 Just run the ripper.py after installing the requirements; Enter grok url and local download path with trailing slash(/)

 ### Requirements
 - Python 3+